blibdoolpoolp/StarfieldFiles/README.md.saved.bak.md

 *  **One of the Achievement Enablers**
     * **GamePass users:** Install the [Achievement Enabler by Priqrade](https://www.nexusmods.com/starfield/mods/252) - This mod does exactly what it says, enables achievements even while you are using mods.
         * `Installation` Create a folder in the root game install folder called Plugins if you don't have it.
 Download the .asi file from the Nexus link.
 Place it into the Plugins folder.
 Then, follow [this link](https://github.com/ThirteenAG/Ultimate-ASI-Loader) and download their copy of "bink2w64.dll".
 Rename the <i>real</i> "bink2w64.dll" from your root game install folder to "bink2w64Hooked.dll", and then paste in the new "bink2w64.dll" you just downloaded into the same folder.
 In the end, you will have one file named "bink2w64Hooked.dll", the original .dll that has been renamed, and "bink2w64.dll", the new .dll that loads the .asi file we placed into plugins.
 All should work great now.
 (If you don't have "bink2w64.dll", then follow the instructions on the mod page for dinput8.dll, but I have not heard of a single person mentioning they had that file.
    * **Steam users:** Install either the one above (it works with Steam, but Steam's version doesn't work with GamePass) or [Baka Achievement Enabler](https://www.nexusmods.com/starfield/mods/658).
 For this one you will need SFSE which is only available for the Steam version so I cannot help you there.
         * `Installation` Download SFSE according to the instructions on the Mod page and then use it.

 ## Essential Mods - Ones that I cannot _imagine_ playing without

 * [Starfield Hotkeys by registrator2000](https://www.nexusmods.com/starfield/mods/1578) - This mod extends the functionality of console commands massively, allowing you to assign in-game functions and/or console commands to keyboard buttons, as well as write "Macros" (AKA aliases) for commands.
-I am going to include my Hotkeys.ini file which includes hotkeys for managing your ship power, changing your speed, toggle your HUD with a simple button press, etc. You can even do things like create complex macros, then use that macro in a script, then bind that script to a hotkey, for the ultimate ease of use.
+I am going to include my Hotkeys.ini file which includes hotkeys for managing your ship power, setting your movement speed to 400% for when you need to run 2,000 meters to the nearest POI and a corresponding hotkey for setting it back to normal once you are close.
 The possibilities are endless.
     * `Installation` Download the files, and run the enable_hotkeys.cmd.
 This adds the needed lines to StarfieldCustom.ini if they aren't there, creates a symlinked Hotkeys folder in both the My Documents - Starfield directory (so StarfieldCustom.ini can access it) and your game install folder, and copies the Hotkeys.ini file into that new folder.
 You can configure your hotkeys directly in the ini file (my preferred option), or you can do it directly through the in-game console.
     * [See my Hotkeys folder for my custom built hotkeys](/Hotkeys), credit to [Braneth](https://www.nexusmods.com/users/37941390) and [stavanzer](https://www.nexusmods.com/users/7341897) for coming up with the general format for the ship power hotkeys that I tweaked.
 Read the README within my Hotkeys folder for a rundown.